 I’m guessing I must have enjoyed “Itsy Bitsy Spider” as a kid.
 I have a vague memory of singing it and doing the itsy bitsy gestures as a youngster and having a good time.
 But now the thought of doing such a tune with the pre-schoolers or Kindergartners I teach fills me with revulsion.
 Which is why I teach them Rodgers and Hammerstein or the Beatles or get them to compose their own damn tunes, all of which are more fun and artistically (and educationally) satisfying than itsy bitsy nursery tunes.

 I used to depend on the radio for my pop music fix.
 Back in the day when you could expect all the Billboard Top 40 songs of the day generally to be played on your typical Top 40 radio station.
 Nowadays I depend on my shuffle function to pick its way through the approx. 10 000 tracks on my computer to give me my fix of variety and songs I like.
-In an even greater diverse reach than Top 40 ever provided at any time.
+It’s an even greater diverse reach than Top 40 ever provided at any time.

 Which means the music I listen to on the radio is whatever I hear on NPR.
 Because public broadcasting is the only station I tune into nowadays on the radio.

 A Day in the Life – The Beatles